 International Reserves/Foreign Currency Liquidity Developments - May 2020

-Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) decreased by 0,8 percent to USD 16.7 billion on net basis, of which USD 11.9 billion in principal repayments and USD 4.8 billion in interest repayments.
-Additionally, outstanding FX and gold liabilities arising from the CBRT’s financial derivative activities with resident and non-resident banks indicated USD 18.3 billion, of which USD 13.5 billion is due in one month.
+Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) increased by 5.3 percent to USD 16.0 billion on net basis, of which USD 11.2 billion in principal repayments and USD 4.8 billion in interest repayments.
+Additionally, outstanding FX and gold liabilities arising from the CBRT’s financial derivative activities with resident and non-resident banks indicated USD 18.4 billion, of which USD 9.3 billion is due in one month.